 IV Globulin SN is one of GC Biopharma’s best globally known products, approved in 15 countries worldwide and exported amid growing demand to South America.
 Phase 3 clinical trials has been done in the United States and Canada.
 The project has been submitted the BLA based on the results of the clinical trials.

 Hunterase, first approved in Korea in 2012, is the second Hunter syndrome treatment in the world to have been developed.
 Since launching the product on the Korean market, GC Biopharma has been preparing to introduce it onto the global market.
 It serves as evidence of the company’s advanced biopharmaceutical technology.

-GC Pharma aspires toward increasing Hunterase’s global market share to over 50 percent, thereby shifting the paradigm on Hunter syndrome treatment.
+GC Biopharma aspires toward increasing Hunterase’s global market share to over 50 percent, thereby shifting the paradigm on Hunter syndrome treatment.
 The company also intends to continue to invest in treatments for various other rare diseases, including Fabry disease, to ensure effective treatment and better quality of life for struggling people in Korea and around the world.

 GCFLU, which was the first seasonal flu vaccine to have been government-approved in Korea in 2009, became the fourth seasonal flu vaccine in the world to pass the WHO prequalification program in 2011, proving its quality, safety, and efficacy to the world.
 Multidose vials, developed specifically for export, also passed WHO prequalification in November 2012.